open-telemetry/opentelemetry-collector-contrib/exporter/googlemanagedprometheusexporter/README.md

       - delete_key(attributes, "location")
 ```

+### Setting cluster, location or namespace using metric labels

 This example copies the `location` metric attribute to a new `exported_location`
 attribute, then deletes the original `location`.
 It is recommended to use the `exported_*`
 prefix, which is consistent with GMP's behavior.